TheFahmi/SPKN-Company-Profile/README.md

 - Test endpoints directly from the browser
 - View response schemas for each endpoint

+## 🔒 Security

+- All sensitive data stored in environment variables
+- Passwords encrypted using bcrypt
+- JWT authentication using NextAuth.js
+- CSRF protection
+- Rate limiting for API endpoints

+---

 ## 🤝 Contribution

 Contributions are always welcome.
 To contribute: